giellalt/lang-lut/lut.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/verbs.lexc)</small>Numerals
-Numerals in the Lushootseed language are numbers.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/numerals.lexc)</small>Conjunctors
-Conjunctors in the LUSHOOTSEED language

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/conjunctors.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/conjunctors.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/verbs.lexc)</small>Adjective inflection
-Pronouns in the Lushootseed language are references to things.
+The Lushootseed language adjectives are inflected in much the same way as nouns and verbs.